corda/corda/docs/source/design/float/decisions/ssl-termination.md

 1. Simple with minimal extra code required.
 2. Delegates access control to bank’s own systems.
-3. Risks losing only the TLS private key, which caneasily be revoked.
+3. Risks losing only the TLS private key, which can easily be revoked.
 This isn’t the legal identity key at all.

 ##### Disadvantages

-1. Risks losing the TLS private key
+1. Risks losing the TLS private key.
 2. Probably not allowed.

 ## Recommendation and justification

-Proceed with Variant option 1a: Terminate on firewall; include SASL connection checking
+Proceed with Variant option 1a: Terminate on firewall; include SASL connection checking.